-Guangzhou, China´s third biggest city after Shanghai and Beijing by counting urban area population.
+Guangzhou, China´s third biggest city after Shanghai and Beijing by counting the urban area population.
 What’s more, by far the biggest in China if you count the whole Metropolitan Area with a whopping 44 000 000, yes 44 Million, about the same population as Spain or Argentina.

 Compare to Beijing, there might be a bit historical feeling is missing in the city (however it’s still 2000 year old already), or not with so much crazy fancy skyscrapers like Shanghai, but honestly, it´s not far behind at least Shanghai at least in skyscrapers.

 Guangzhou is often called China´s factory, since they produce in vast quantities of clothing, electronics, plastic goods, and toys are shipped from Guangzhou to all over the world.
-So most foreigners you will see here are not travelers or backpackers but western business people.
+So most foreigners you will see here are not travellers or backpackers but western business people.

 Here Are The Top 6 Things To Do In Guangzhou.